JovidYnwa/PythonSendingEmails/readme.md

 # Middle Python developer

-The following project was made for Alif position (Middle Python developer).

-## Description

 Project consists from three main files.
 1) emailing.py has a function that delivers text messages to customer about their purchases.